 Not like you think, I say.
 Soapstone wears, like those favorite jeans.

 I find in North America we have decided that our countertops must be industrial quality, impervious to wear, but this is a strange philosophy for the natural materials we love so much.
 Maybe it’s because their buildings are so much older with such rich history, but Europeans seem to appreciate the age and patina of things, the way stone and wood wear with time and use.
 Like the well-worn steps of a cathedral, no one gives a thought to a dark spot on a counter where grandma keeps the olive oil or that nick in the corner where the champagne bottle broke that one new year’s eve.
-You can get an easy guide to caring for soapstone here for free.

 I do see the mindset changing a bit here though as a more urban rustic design catches on.
 I see more designers pairing soapstone with naturally finished woods and soft textiles.
 It’s a little bit modern, a little bit country and all gorgeous.